ItzPongo/CS-312-Group-Project/README.md

 - Add expenses by filling out amount, date and category with an optional description
 - Filter expenses by category
 - Shows a scrollable list of all expenses entered
+- Find out total spending for the current week

 ---